Naqib al-ashraf: Philippines

-Since the arrival of the Sunni Sufi missionaries in the Philippines, there has been no formal institution of Naqib al-Ashraf.
-Despite Islam's introduction through trade and Sufi missionaries rather than centralized empires like the Ottomans, the Sulu Sultanate maintained its own unique leadership system.
-Dr. Calingalan Hussin Caluang is the first known individual in the Philippines to hold the title of Naqib al-Ashraf.
-He is a descendant of Panglima Bandahala, whose lineage is shared with the Sultans of Sulu, all of whom trace their ancestry to the seven Sunni Sufi missionaries, including Sultan Shariful Hashim, a direct descendant of Muhammad.
+Since the arrival of the Sunni Sufi missionaries in the Philippines, there has been no documented institution of Naqib al-Ashraf in the country.
+Although Islam was introduced to the archipelago primarily through trade and the missionary activities of Sunni Sufi scholars rather than through centralized empires such as the Ottoman Empire, the Sulu Sultanate developed its own distinct Islamic leadership traditions.
+Dr. Calingalan Hussin Caluang, a Sunni Muslim adhering to the Ashʿari creed and the Shafiʿi school of jurisprudence, is described by published sources as the first known individual in the Philippines to hold the title of Naqib al-Ashraf.
+He is a descendant of Panglima Bandahala, whose lineage is shared with the Sultans of Sulu, who trace their ancestry to the seven Sunni Sufi missionaries, including Sultan Sharif ul-Hashim, a descendant of the Islamic prophet Muhammad.
 Historically, genealogical records in the Philippines were passed down through oral traditions and familial ties, given the absence of a formal Naqib al-Ashraf institution.
 Dr. Caluang’s position as Naqib al-Ashraf reflects both his ancestral heritage and the distinct Islamic governance of the region.